 Importance of Financial Ratios

-These ratios’ importance can be categorized into two categories, importance for internal users such as the management or the board of directors and importance for external users such as the shareholders who are not aware of the day-to-day operations and prospective investors.
+The importance of these ratios can be categorized as follows: internal users, such as the management or the board of directors, find them important, while external users, such as shareholders unaware of the day-to-day operations and prospective investors, also consider them important.

-Ratios such as the activity ratios are more important to the internal users, while ratios such as the market ratios are more important to the investors and staggered shareholders.
-Other ratios such as solvency and profitability are equally important to both the internal and external users.
+Ratios, such as activity ratios, are more important to internal users, while ratios, such as market ratios, are more important to investors and staggered shareholders.
+Other ratios, such as solvency and profitability, are equally important to internal and external users.